daa2618/daa2618/README.md

 - 👋 Hi, I’m Dev
-- 👀 I’m interested in Research and Analytics
+- 👀 I’m interested in Research and Data Analytics
 - 🌱 I’m currently learning Machine Leraning for solving business questions
 - 💞️ I’m looking to collaborate on Machine Learning and market research
 - 📫 How to reach me: anand26dev@gmail.com